STMicroelectronics/STM32CubeMP2/Projects/STM32MP257F-EV1/Examples/ADC/ADC_OverSampler/readme.txt

 The converted value is monitored through debugger: uwConvertedValue and uwInputVoltage variables.

 STM32 board LED can be used to monitor the conversion:
-  - LED3 is ON when there is an error in initialization.
+  - LED3 is ON when there is an error during process.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from